cogentcore/core/text/textcore/README.md

 ## TODO

-* can get zombie nil open buffers in code -- remove them
+* textcore editor vertical scroll enabled off by 1

+* undo bug is due to diff updating on revert not tracking undo state?
+100% reproducible.

 * textcore base horizontal scrolling and wrap long no-space lines
 * prompt on quitting modified file hangs: can't figure it out: dialog is called but never opens, then it hangs

-* undo bug is due to diff updating not tracking undo state? seems to happen after significant diff revert update.
+* can get zombie nil open buffers in code -- under what circumstances?? autosave renames?

 * filetree 3x update and slow repo open